 In order to use your financial aid for your study abroad program, you must complete the FAFSA form which can be found at http://finaid.fiu.edu/.
 Your eligibility for financial aid is determined by the information submitted on the FAFSA form, including your income and your parents’ income.
-The FIU Financial Aid Office (located in SASC first floor) has all the information you need to start the FAFSA application process.
+The FIU Financial Aid Office (located on the first floor of SASC) has all the information you need to start the FAFSA application process.

-As an FIU student participating in the International Student Exchange or FIU Study Abroad programs, you may use all of your aid available for your study abroad program.
-This will include state or institutional scholarships as well as federal Pell grant, student loans, and all other financial aid.
-Students may also use their Florida Prepaid benefits to pay for part of the tuition portion of their study abroad programs.
+As an FIU student participating in the International Student Exchange (ISE) or FIU Study Abroad programs, you may use all of your available aid for your study abroad program.
+This will include state and institutional scholarships as well as the federal Pell grant, student loans, and all other financial aid.
+Students may also use their Florida Prepaid benefits towards the tuition portion of their study abroad programs.

 - The national priority deadline for filling out your FAFSA for the upcoming academic year is March 1st.

 - While on your study abroad program, your financial aid will work the same way in which it works while you are on campus.
 You are required to maintain full time enrollment status for the semester in which you are studying abroad in order to be eligible for the full amount of your financial aid award.

 - Although your study abroad program may run on an academic calendar that is different from the FIU academic calendar.
 Please keep in mind that your financial aid will disburse in accordance with the FIU academic calendar.

 - If you are participating in a summer study abroad program and you are planning to use some of your summer financial aid to help cover your expenses, please keep in mind that for most study abroad programs you will need to pay your program fee prior to the summer aid disbursement date.
 Students should plan accordingly to pay the program fee out-of-pocket and receive “reimbursement” once their summer aid is disbursed.